 If your child has been abducted to or is retained in a convention state, you can apply to have your child returned under the Hague Convention of 1980, the Hague Convention of 1996 or the European Convention.

 All convention states have a central authority which receives and transmits applications from parents who want their children returned.
 The Ministry for Children and Social Affairs is designated as the Central Authority of Denmark.

-See the states with which Denmark cooperates at the moment.
+Go to information about the states with which Denmark cooperates at the moment

 If your child has been abducted to or is being retained in a state which has not acceded to either of these conventions, the Ministry of Foreign Affairs of Denmark handles the case.
 You can contact the Child Abduction Unit, which coordinates the efforts to get your child back.

 If you want your child returned from a convention state you must send the following documents to The Ministry for Children and Social Affairs, Holmens Kanal 22, 1060 Copenhagen K, Denmark:

 - Copy of the child’s/children’s certificate(s) of birth and baptism, original or certified copy.
 The place of registration of the birth can usually issue a new certificate in both Danish and English